9dots/9dots.io-pages/OIf82aa.md

 Engineers often have a budget and cannot always use all of the resources they would like.
 Today, students are limited to building their structure with only spaghetti and marshmallows.

 ## Explore
 Students now have ten minutes to experiment and attempt to build the tallest tower that they can.
-At the end of this session, the students will use their rulers to measure their tower.
+At the end of this session, the students take measurements of their towers using a ruler.

 ## Inquire
 Students have five minutes to look at the other towers in the room.
 Afterwards everyone will sit down and discuss: